 Mr Foo Say Tun was appointed as our Independent Director on 28 December 2009.
 He is the Chairman of our Nominating Committee and a member of the Audit and Remuneration Committees.
-Mr Foo is a lawyer, having graduated from the University of East Anglia in England in 1990 with an LLB (Hons) degree and was then admitted to the Bar of England & Wales as a barrister-at-law in 1991.
+Mr Foo is a partner of Messrs Wee, Tay & Lim, where he practices in the Litigation Department, primarily in the areas of civil and commercial litigation.
+Prior to his current practice, Mr Foo was a litigation lawyer at Messrs David Lim & Partners from 1994 to 1998, and Messrs Lim Seong Chun & Co in Ipoh from 1991 to 1994.
+He is a member of the Disciplinary Committee that presides over cases against lawyers for misconduct under the Legal Profession Act, and has been an instructor with the Board of Legal Education which runs the Postgraduate Practical Law Course since 2003.
+Mr Foo graduated from the University of East Anglia in England in 1990 with an LLB (Hons) degree and was then admitted to the Bar of England & Wales as a barrister-at-law in 1991.
 He gained admission as an Advocate & Solicitor of the High Court of Malaya in 1992 and was admitted to the Singapore Bar in 1995.
-Mr Foo's present directorships in other listed companies include Fu Yu Corporation Limited, Sino Techfibre Limited, Jubilee Industries Holdings Limited and MoneyMax Financial Services Limited.
+Mr Foo's present directorships in other listed companies include Fu Yu Corporation Limited, JLJ Holdings Limited and Sino Techfibre Limited.